BN-Pool: Bayesian Nonparametric Pooling for Graphs: Preliminaries

-The \gls{bnp} framework \cite{orbanz_bayesian_2010} aims to build non-parametric models by applying Bayesian techniques.
-The term \emph{non-parametric} indicates the ability of a model to adapt its size (\ie{} the number of parameters) directly to data.
-In contrast, in the \emph{parametric} approach the model size is fixed in advance by setting some hyper-parameters.
+The \gls{bnp} framework \citep{orbanz_bayesian_2010} aims to build nonparametric models by applying Bayesian techniques.
+The term \emph{nonparametric} indicates the ability of a model to adapt its size (\ie{} the number of parameters) directly to data.
+In contrast, in the \emph{parametric} approach, the model size is fixed in advance by setting some hyperparameters.

-The \gls{bnp} literature relevant to our work relates to the families of \gls{dp} \citep{gershman_tutorial_2012}.
-In its most essential definition, a DP is a stochastic process whose samples are categorical distributions of infinite size.
-Thus, in the same way as the Dirichlet distribution is the conjugate prior for the categorical distribution, the DP is the conjugate prior for infinite discrete distributions.

-A classical usage of DP is in the definition of mixture models which allow an infinite number of components, where the DP is used as the prior distribution over the mixture weights.
-The key of \gls{dp} is its clusteristation property: even if there is an infinite number of components available, the \gls{dp} tends to use the components that have been already used.
-We refer the reader to \appref{sec:DP_appendix} for an introduction to the \gls{dp}.
+The \gls{bnp} literature most relevant to our work relates to the family of \acrfull{dp} \citep{gershman_tutorial_2012}.
+In its most essential definition, a \gls{dp} is a stochastic process whose samples are categorical distributions of infinite size.
+Thus, in the same way as the Dirichlet distribution is the conjugate prior for the categorical distribution, the \gls{dp} is the conjugate prior for infinite discrete distributions.
+A classical use of the \gls{dp} is in the definition of mixture models that allow an infinite number of components, where the \gls{dp} is used as the prior distribution over the mixture weights.
+A key property of the \gls{dp} is its clustering behavior: even if there is an infinite number of components available, the \gls{dp} tends to reuse the components that have already been used.